Skip to main content

 Minimum Size

-Vehicle weapons have a Minimum Size required for a stable firing platform.
-If mounted on something smaller, firing the weapon gives it the Snapfire property and causes the platform to automatically become Shaken if it is a character, or Out of Control if it is a vehicle.
+If mounted on something smaller, the weapon gains Snapfire, and the platform is automatically Shaken if it is a character or Out of Control if it is a vehicle.

 Minimum Strength